krishiv-patel77/iv_crush_trade_analyzer/README.md

 * Short Straddle: +$4.70 per contract
 * Long Straddle: -$4.70 per contract

-This demonstrates that volatility compression can dominate P&L even when the underlying moves favorably.
+This demonstrates that volatility compression can dominate PnL even when the underlying moves favorably.
+However, a strong underlying move will eat away all vega gains pretty quickly.

 ---